chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/annual-training.md

 * 1829, Liverpool
 * 1830, Liverpool
 * 1831, unknown
-* 1832, deferred due to cholera
+* 1832, none due to cholera
 * 1833, Bootle
 * 1834, in the local area of each troop
 * 1835, unknown